Marsh-James/ArnoldC/README.md

 # BigGC

-Programming language based on the one-liners of omeone special.
+Programming language based on the one-liners of someone special.
 This was forked from ArnoldC and modified. (https://github.com/lhartikk/ArnoldC)
 The following ReadMe is modified for this language.

 ## Motivation